oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

   })
  }
 ```
 Nothing to add here, except that we use `delete` by key.
-If there is no element with such key, we'll end up in the `onerror` listener.
+If there is no element with such a key, we'll end up in the `onerror` listener.

 To delete all entries in a store at once (if you feel funky), you can call `.clear()`